zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 ## Testing the Build Locally

 To test the static build locally, it must be served from the root path (/).
-You can use any simple static server.
-Here are two common options, and note that additiona software has to be installed for those.
+You can use any static server.
+Here are two common options, and note that additional software has to be installed for those:

 ```bash
 python3 -m http.server 8000 --directory ./public